Azure/Cloud-Native/website/blog-60daysofIA/2024-03-05/forecasting-energy-usage-with-intelligent-apps-1.md

 LLaMA 2 is a large-scale training and inference framework for ML models.
 It provides a distributed computing infrastructure that enables executing ML tasks across multiple nodes or clusters, using parallelism and optimization techniques to improve performance.

 To configure your model, download LLaMA 2 by following the instructions in [this document](https://github.com/Azure/kaito/tree/main/presets/models/llama2).
-Ensure you download the **llama2-7b** model.
+Ensure you download the LLaMA 2 7B Chat (llama2-7b-chat) model.

 #### Configuring the AKS Cluster and KAITO